 The resulting value is rebuttably presumed to be correct.
-After the 2015-16 fiscal year, these provisions are no longer effective.
-Assessors will assess aircraft at the "fair market value," as generally provided under Property Tax Law, using any valid approach to value.
+After the 2016-17 fiscal year, these provisions are no longer effective.
+Assessors will assess aircraft at the "fair market value," using any valid approach for determining value, as generally provided under Property Tax Law.
 10